-Although full spectrum CBD oil contains trace THC, this usually isn’t much to be worried about.
-However, if you are drug tested and frequently use CBD, you can select a broad spectrum CBD oil or CBD concentrates, which contains 0% THC.
 Note that over time and depending on your body composition, even such trace amounts of THC may possibly build up over time enough to trigger a positive result.

 Professional athletes may have to be additionally careful as the drug tests taken by them can often be a lot more sensitive, and are subject to cross-contamination more so than the standard workplace drug tests.

 Are there any side effects to taking CBD?